Antraless/tabbed-out-fishing/README.md

 To tab out, use `alt+tab` after starting the script!
 Best of luck getting those exotics.
 # Notes
-- If you want ONLY fishing functionality, download `tabbed-out-fishing-STRIPPED.exe` or `tabbed-out-fishing-STRIPPED.ahk`.
+- If you want ONLY fishing functionality, download `tabbed-out-fishing-STRIPPED.ahk`
-   * F4 to start, F3 to stop, F2 to close.
+   * Binds are: F4 to start, F3 to stop, F2 to close.
    * You must be brightness 7 for the stripped script.
 It contains no anti-afk, rebinding, overlay, tracking, auto-pickup, etc. - Just fishing!
 - If you have a real controller plugged in, you may have to unplug it
 - The "x" that appears on screen must be visible